-- submitting proposals on strategic guidelines, multi-year plans and annual budgets of Intesa Sanpaolo and the Group for approval by the Management Board; - submitting proposals on the overall organisational structure of the Bank and the Group; - defining the detailed organisation of all Group business units that report to the Managing Director; - acquisition, increase (also via share capital increases) and disposal of investments not implying a change in the Banking Group to a limit of 25 million euro; authorisation of the waiver or disposal of option rights on share capital increases in subsidiaries and the waiver of pre-emption rights, where these do not imply a change in the Banking Group; - authorisation, without limit, of compulsory expenses and other expenses up to a limit of 25 million euro; - authorisation of the purchase or sale of real estate assets with a commercial value of no more than 25 million euro and concession of such assets on free loan; - ensuring application of the Group's corporate governance rules.
+- submitting proposals on strategic guidelines, multi-year plans and annual budgets of Intesa Sanpaolo and the Group for approval by the Management Board; - submitting proposals on the overall organisational structure of the Bank and the Group; - defining the detailed organisation of all Group business units that report to the Managing Director; - acquiring, increasing (also via share capital increases) and disposing investments not implying a change in the Banking Group to a limit of 25 million euro; authorising the waiver or disposal of option rights on share capital increases in subsidiaries and the waiver of pre-emption rights, where these do not imply a change in the Banking Group; - authorising, without limit, compulsory expenses and other expenses up to a limit of 25 million euro; - authorising the purchase or sale of real estate assets with a commercial value of no more than 25 million euro and concession of such assets on free loan; - ensuring application of the Group's corporate governance rules.

-The Managing Director has also specific responsibility for risk management and internal control policies; for further information see the following chapter on the internal control and risk management system.
+With regard to responsibilities associated with risk management and internal control policies, see the following chapter on the internal control and risk management system.